comsci-uwc-isak/unit-1-project-HasanMajdi/README.md

 echo "installation complete successfully"

 ```
-this script meets the requirement of the client for a simple instalation
+this script meets the requirement of the client for a simple instalation.

 ### problem solving

 1 how to detect is a words lenght is odd or even
 ```.sh
 if [ $len%2 -eq 0 ]